Table of Contents

 I’ll let you read the book for more information – it goes into a lot more detail than I have here.

-The diet itself is simple, and follows three rules:
+The vegan or vegetarian diet itself is simple, and follows three rules:

 - Set aside animal products